The average funeral service at a funeral home or synagogue lasts between 40 and 65 minutes.

 The Kabbalat Shabbat is a time of worship with hymn, prayers, and psalms.
 There is a main service of the week on Saturday morning, with readings from the Torah and Nevi’im.
 On Saturday afternoon, the Torah will be read and prayers will be offered.

-However, it can be said for any holiday as well.
 It is easiest to greet Shabbat with the following: “Shabbat Shalom” means good Sabbath.
+It is also possible to hear Gut Shabbes, which is Yiddish for good Sabbath.
 If you don’t speak Hebrew, saying Good Sabbath or Good Shabbes is a great way to greet someone on Shabbat.
-It is a sign of welcome or farewell to Shabbat to say this.